Contact Us

 Once the scope is set, you need to have a conversation about technical development.

-This is where the developers, architects, and stakeholders agree on how the product will be built from a technical standpoint.
+This is where the developers, architects, and stakeholders agree on how the solution will be built from a technical standpoint.

-They decide what technologies will be used, what any integration requirements will be, and how scalable the product needs to be.
+They decide what technologies will be used, what any integration requirements will be, and how scalable the software needs to be.

-For example, you might decide to build your workout app using React Native because it allows you to deploy on both iOS and Android quickly.
+For example, you might decide to build your workout app using React Native app development services.
+This is a good choice as React Native allows you to deploy on both iOS and Android quickly.
+Also, you might need other iOS app development tools to build a standout mobile app.

 The next stage in the Agile product discovery process is prototyping and wireframes.

-This is when things start to get visual.
+This is when things start to get visual, and the user flow starts to make sense.

 The designers create simple mockups (wireframes) of what the app will look like and how users will navigate through it.